Race Hustlers and Double Standards

 Obama’s race-baiting political hustlers descended on Sanford with a mission: Make George Zimmerman a poster-boy for racist hate-crimes.

-Indeed, the Democrat Party long ago mastered the art of divide-and-conquer politics of disparity in order to sustain the allegiance of blacks.
+Indeed, the Democrat Party long ago mastered the art of the divide and conquer politics of disparity in order to sustain the allegiance of blacks.
 More than 95 percent of black voters support Democrats.
 Were it not for the votes of this most devoted constituency, Democrats would be hard-pressed to win more than a few statewide elections – much less a presidential election.

 And not only did the “usual suspects” show up to stir the racial pot, but we can now add Obama’s Justice Department to the list of Executive Branch agencies promoting his political agenda.